hellums/python-flask/README.md

 # OVERVIEW
 This project uses a [subset of IMDB listed movies](https://github.com/hellums/lacey-bacon/blob/root/watchlist.txt) and actors from Hallmark original movies, romantic comedies, mysteries, and dramas.
+Frontend is Flask/Jinja2, backend is Python, database is Sqlite.

 This repo is the result of a [Code Louisville](https://www.codelouisville.org/) course on Python programming and data analysis.
 It is a Flask version of a CLI program (lacey-bacon) and uses data generated from it, and includes a Docker container.
 All websites and images shown here belong to the original copyright holders and are used for academic and demonstration purposes only.
 Source and derived data is [publicly available and courtesy of IMDB](https://www.imdb.com/interfaces/).

-## FLASK WEB WALKTHROUGH VIDEO
+## VIDEO WALKTHROUGH
 [<img alt="romcomWeb video walkthrough" width="600px" src="images/romcomWeb.jpg" />](https://screencast-o-matic.com/watch/c3e6FLVFY4v)

 ## Mac/Linux instructions for command-line version: